A Failure of $\Pi^1_{n+3}$-Reduction in the Presence of $\Sigma^1_{n+3}$-Separation: Coding machinery

-The projective and local statement $({\ast} { \ast} {\ast} )$, if true, will determine how certain inner models of the surrounding universe will look like with respect to branches through $\vec{S}$.
-That is to say, if we assume that $({\ast} { \ast} {\ast} )$ holds for a real $(x,m,k)$ and is the truth of it is witnessed by a real $r$.
-Then $r$ also witnesses the truth of $({\ast} { \ast} {\ast} )$ for any transitive $\ZFP$-model $M$ which contains $r$ (i.e. we can drop the assumption on the countability of $M$).
-Indeed if we assume that there would be an uncountable, transitive $M$, $r \in M$, which witnesses that $({\ast} { \ast} {\ast} )$ is false.
+The projective and local statement $ \Psi_1 (r, (x,m,k))$, if true, will determine how certain inner models of the surrounding universe will look like with respect to branches through $\vec{S}$.
+That is to say, if we assume that $ \Psi_1 (r, (x,m,k))$ holds.
+Then $r$ also witnesses the truth of $ \Psi_1 (r, (x,m,k))$ for any transitive model $M$ of the theory ``$\ZFP+$ $\aleph_1$ exists and $\aleph_1= \aleph_1^L"$, which contains $r$ (i.e. we can drop the assumption on the countability of $M$).
+Indeed if we assume that there would be an uncountable, transitive $M$, $r \in M$, which witnesses that $ \Psi_1 (r, (x,m,k))$ is false.
 Then by L\"owenheim-Skolem, there would be a countable $N\prec M$, $r\in N$ which we can transitively collapse to obtain the transitive $\bar{N}$.
-But $\bar{N}$ would witness that $({\ast} { \ast} {\ast} )$ is not true for every countable, transitive model, which is a contradiction.
+But $\bar{N}$ would witness that $ Psi_1 (r, (x,m,k))$ is not true for every countable, transitive model, which is a contradiction.